-The following table discloses the fees billed to the Corporation and its subsidiaries for professional services rendered by its external auditors, PricewaterhouseCoopers LLP during the financial years ended September 30, 2011 and 2010.
+The following table discloses the fees billed to the Corporation and its subsidiaries for professional services rendered by its external auditors, PricewaterhouseCoopers LLP during the financial years ended September 30, 2012 and 2011.
 The figures in the following table are stated in Canadian dollars.

-Financial Period Ending Audit Fees (1) Audit-Related Fees (2) Tax Fees (3) All Other Fees (4) September 30, 2011 \$224,575 \$23,675 Nil \$32,200 September 30, 2010 \$208,585 \$40,393 Nil \$2,200
+Financial Period Ending Audit Fees (1) Audit-Related Fees (2) Tax Fees All Other Fees (3) September 30, 2012 \$248,806 \$24,125 Nil \$30,000 September 30, 2011 \$224,575 \$23,675 Nil \$32,200

-1. The aggregate fees billed for audit services.

-- 2. The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not disclosed in the "Audit Fees" column consisting of reimbursement of out-of-pocket expenses incurred by the auditors. - 3.
-The aggregate fees billed for tax compliance, tax advice, and tax planning services. - 4.
-The aggregate fees billed for professional services other than those listed in the other columns consisting of initial fees relating to International Financing Reporting Standards (IFRS) and reimbursement of Canadian Public Accounting Board Fees.
+- (1) The aggregate fees billed for audit services. - (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not disclosed in the "Audit Fees" column consisting of reimbursement of out-of-pocket expenses incurred by the auditors. - (3) The aggregate fees billed for professional services other than those listed in the other columns consisting of initial fees relating to International Financing Reporting Standards (IFRS) and reimbursement of Canadian Public Accounting Board Fees.

-PricewaterhouseCoopers LLP, Chartered Accountants, Licensed Public Accountants, have prepared the Independent Auditor's Report dated December 9, 2011 in respect of the Corporation's consolidated audited financial statements as at and for the years ended September 30, 2011 and 2010.
+PricewaterhouseCoopers LLP, Chartered Accountants, Licensed Public Accountants, have prepared the Independent Auditor's Report dated December 7, 2012 in respect of the Corporation's consolidated audited financial statements as at and for the years ended September 30, 2012 and 2011.
 PricewaterhouseCoopers LLP has advised the Corporation that they are independent in accordance with the rules of professional conduct of the Institute of Chartered Accountants of Ontario.